A great graphic design portfolio introduces your style and makes a lasting impression on clients.

 2. Tony Mayer

-Tony Mayer’s professional portfolio website opens with a gallery view of past works, so potential clients start immediately exploring the designs without needing to click on another page.
+Tony Mayer’s professional portfolio website opens with a gallery view of past works so potential clients can start immediately exploring the designs without needing to click on another page.
 This is a strong technique because something might catch people’s eye before they bounce from the website.

 When you open each case study, you’ll notice they follow a basic template that visually showcases the work that went into each graphic design project.
 The uniform layout makes exploring Tony’s portfolio that much more intuitive.
-Using portfolio templates is the best way to create consistency in your work.
+Using portfolio templates is a great way to create consistency in your work.

 3. Stans